ORC-1/FEnd/README.md

 Dango_FEnd is a simple script for generating front end codes that can be easily used in Django project.

-*Easy to use and Works with no external dependecies.
+*Easy to use and Works with no external dependency.

 To use, simply <br />
 1. clone this repository to your parent django project folder <br />